St Columb Major: Church

-The church is dedicated to St Columba, a local saint: her well is at Ruthvoes.
+The church is dedicated to Columba, a local saint: her well is at Ruthvoes.
 For most of the Middle Ages the church belonged to the Arundells of Lanherne and was lavishly endowed.
 Within the church were two chantry chapels served by six priests altogether (five for the Arundell chantry).
 The tower is a fine example of a fifteenth-century building, consisting of four stages with battlements and pinnacles.
 It is 80 ft high and contains eight bells re-hung in 1950.
 In 1920 the chiming clock was added as a memorial to the men of St Columb who died in the Great War.
 In 1860 plans were drawn up by William Butterfield, in hope of St Columb church becoming the cathedral of the future diocese of Cornwall, but the cathedral was built at Truro.